partigabor/aromatica-old/content/items/cumin.md

 bibFile = "static/files/bibliography.json"
 +++

+The dried seeds of a West Asian flowering plant; seed of Cuminum cyminum.

+.

-Aromatic seeds of the cumin herb of the carrot family.
+According to WordNet: Aromatic seeds of the cumin herb of the carrot family.

 Cumin (*Cuminum cyminum* L.) is a culinary spice from the *Apiaceae* family,[^powo] originating in the region(s) of S. Europe; W. & C. Asia; IndiaIt is used for its fruit, primarily for curries, breads; colic.
 Its aroma is described as peppery, aromatic, with a heat index of 4.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|  Hungarian |
 |-------|------|-------|------------|